Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How is mastoiditis diagnosed?

 Your healthcare provider will examine your ear, and ask about your signs and symptoms.
-He may feel the outside of your ear for pain or swelling.
-He may check your hearing.
+Your provider may feel the outside of your ear for pain or swelling.
+Your provider may check your hearing.
 You may also need any of the following:

 - Blood tests may show infection or give information about your overall health.